 I’ve found the man of my awakeness by guest author Alys Titchener My flatmate Kara-Leah and I were sitting on our lounge floor one afternoon doing some stretches before dinner.
 I was deep in thought and before I could censor myself, I blurted out; I feel like I’ve found the man of my awakeness.
 I wasn’t quite sure what I meant by that, only that this statement arose because what I was experiencing was… not so familiar.
-What has become familiar about those times I’ve fallen in love with … [Read more...]
+What has become familiar about those times I’ve fallen in love with the man … [Read more...]

 The benefits and pitfalls of conscious community